 + Avoid over-accessorizing the kids.
-We recommend kids wear limited hair accessories and we love messy kid hair!
-But if it’s a must for you, we suggest the small or medium velvet or linen bows from Wunderkin.
+I recommend kids wear limited hair accessories and I love messy kid hair!
+But if it’s a must for you, I suggest the small or medium velvet or linen bows from Wunderkin.

 + Neutrals including cream, gold sparkles, light grey, light chambray, burnt orange, beige, brown leather.

 + Pops of color to mix in are blush, mustard, army green, mauve, plum, dark turquoise, field grey.

 + Black, though neutral, is great but it should be treated like a pop color!

 + All primary colors.